If you’ve paid for tuition or other college costs in the past year, you could qualify for the Lifetime Learning Credit

-Plus, 40 percent of the American Opportunity Tax Credit is refundable, up to $1,000.
-No part of the Lifetime Learning Credit is refundable.
-You either use it or lose it.
+Plus, 40% of the American Opportunity Tax Credit is refundable, up to $1,000.
+No part of the Lifetime Learning Credit is refundable — you either use it or lose it.

 Anyone who has paid educational expenses over the past year could get a break with the Lifetime Learning tax credit.
 Although there are strict income guidelines and rules, it’s worth exploring to see if you can reduce your taxes by up to $2,000.

-The best online tax preparation services will check over all your options and pick the best ones for your particular situation.
+The online tax preparation service of your choices can help you check your options and pick the best ones for your particular situation.
 These government offerings soften the blow of tuition costs and help you pay for your or your child’s college education.

 In the meantime, take advantage of tax-advantaged savings accounts.
 This guide explains how to make the most of your 529 savings plan for college.